aki4nvr/am-downloader-mac/README.md

 # Apple Music 下载器 Macport
 This is a fork and a SwiftUI wrapper for the great AMDL Python stuff.
-Works for macOS.
+Works for macOS with Apple Silicon.

 Donate to the OG creator [here！](https://hcb.hackclub.com/donations/start/amdl)